 Paul Romer, Economist, Stanford

-A study by the Henderson Institute, for example, shows that as many as 14% of all companies recorded higher sales and earnings growth in times of crisis.
-Even after recessions, such crisis winners consistently had twice as much sales and earnings growth as average companies.
-A long-term analysis by GfK/Serviceplan for the FMCG sector in Germany also concludes that the biggest market share gains, but also the biggest market share losses, occur in phases of economic downturn.
+For example, a study by the Henderson Institute shows that at least 14% of all companies were able to record higher sales and profit growth in times of crisis.
+Even after recessions, such crisis winners had permanently twice as high sales and earnings growth as average companies.
+A long-term analysis by GfK/Serviceplan for the FMCG sector in Germany also comes to the conclusion that the largest market share gains, but also the largest market share losses, occur in phases of economic downturn.

-So taking advantage of crises and changes is possible and important - but not easy to achieve in practice!
+Exploiting crises and changes is therefore possible and important - but not easy to achieve in practice!

-To make positive use of crises and change, companies need to build strong resilience.
-In relation to companies, this concept from psychology describes an organization's ability to cushion and adapt in a changing environment in order to achieve its goals, survive and thrive.
+In order to use crises and changes positively, companies must build strong resilience.
+In relation to companies, this concept from psychology describes the ability of an organization to cushion something and adapt in a changing environment in order to achieve, survive, and thrive.
 Resilient organizations can anticipate and respond to risks and opportunities - due to sudden or gradual changes in the internal and external context.
-The above studies show that it is even possible to expand this definition if resilience describes not only the response to change, but even its exploitation for positive development.
-In order to achieve such resilience in companies, a proactive approach in the corporate strategy is particularly necessary in addition to operational (immediate) measures.
+The above-mentioned studies show that this definition can even be expanded if resilience not only describes the reaction to changes, but even their exploitation for positive development.
+In order to achieve such resilience in companies, a proactive approach in the corporate strategy is necessary in addition to operational (immediate) measures.